pingcap/docs/tidb-cloud/config-s3-and-gcs-access.md

    For more information, see [Creating an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console).

-2. Use your AWS account ID or account alias, your IAM user name, and your IAM user password to sign in to [the IAM console](https://console.aws.amazon.com/iam).
+2. Use your AWS account ID or account alias, and your IAM user name and password to sign in to [the IAM console](https://console.aws.amazon.com/iam).

 3. Create an access key.
 For more details, see [Creating an access key for an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey).